 The use case related to traffic flow simulation in clause 5.2 already provides requirements and KPIs related to the operation of a moving UE, similar to an AGV.
 However, that use case does not envision the use of remote control, e.g., using haptic devices and HMD, which trigger new requirements.

 The use case related to critical healthcare services in clause 5.10 captures the usage of HMD and haptic devices with related requirements and KPIs, which can be generalized to industrial operations.
 However, this use case does not consider time-critical decisions based on surrounding moving objects in an open area.
-Neither it relies on real-time digital twins of the environment (e.g., information about pipe content, etc.)
+Neither it relies on real-time digital twin updates to track the characteristics of the environment (e.g., information about pipe content, etc.)

 5.x.6 Potential New Requirements needed to support the use case

-[PR 5.x.6-1] The 5G system shall be able to provide suitable means to acquire and transfer real-time and non-real-time data about users and physical objects (incl. location & movement) to allow them to be represented as digital twins in the metaverse service.
+[PR 5.x.6-1] The 5G system shall be able to provide suitable means to acquire and transfer real-time and non-real-time data about users and physical objects (incl. location & movement) to allow them to be represented as digital twins in the mobile metaverse service.

-[PR 5.x.6-2] The 5G system shall be able to provide suitable means to acquire and transfer real-time and non-real-time environmental data (incl. sensors and A/V streams) for use in metaverse service.
+[PR 5.x.6-2] The 5G system shall be able to provide suitable means to acquire and transfer real-time and non-real-time environmental data (incl. sensors and audio/video streams) for use in mobile metaverse service.

-[PR 5.x.6-3] The 5G system shall be able to provide suitable means to synchronize physical world entities with their digital twin (including their movement) and vice-versa in the metaverse service.
+[PR 5.x.6-3] The 5G system shall be able to provide suitable means to synchronize physical world entities (including their movement) with their digital twin maintained by the mobile metaverse service .

+Note: how an application actually operates on the real world upon receiving a command via the mobile metaverse service, e.g. using actuators, changing environmental controls configuration, etc is out of scope of the 5GS.

-[PR 5.x.6-4] The 5G system shall be able to provide suitable means to transfer real-time and non-real-time processed data from the metaverse service to users and physical objects.
+[PR 5.x.6-4] The 5G system shall be able to provide suitable means to transfer real-time and non-real-time processed data from the mobile metaverse server to authorized applications.

-[PR 5.x.6-5] The 5G system shall be able to support the following KPIs for remotely controlling physical objects in the metaverse service via their digital twins.
+[PR 5.x.6-5] The 5G system shall be able to support the following KPIs for remotely controlling physical objects via the mobile metaverse service.